pingcap/docs/download-ecosystem-tools.md

 # Download TiDB Tools

-This document provides where to download the TiDB toolkit.
+This document describes how to download the TiDB Toolkit.

-TiDB toolkit contains frequently used TiDB tools, such as data export tool Dumpling, data import tool TiDB Lightning, and backup and restore tool BR.
+TiDB Toolkit contains frequently used TiDB tools, such as data export tool Dumpling, data import tool TiDB Lightning, and backup and restore tool BR.

 > **Tip:**
 >
-> - If your deployment environment has internet access, you can deploy a TiDB tool using a single [TiUP command](/tiup/tiup-component-management.md), so there is no need to download the TiDB toolkit separately.
+> - If your deployment environment has internet access, you can deploy a TiDB tool using a single [TiUP command](/tiup/tiup-component-management.md), so there is no need to download the TiDB Toolkit separately.
-> - If you need to deploy and maintain TiDB on Kubernetes, instead of downloading the TiDB toolkit, follow the steps in [TiDB Operator offline installation](https://docs.pingcap.com/tidb-in-kubernetes/stable/deploy-tidb-operator#offline-installation).
+> - If you need to deploy and maintain TiDB on Kubernetes, instead of downloading the TiDB Toolkit, follow the steps in [TiDB Operator offline installation](https://docs.pingcap.com/tidb-in-kubernetes/stable/deploy-tidb-operator#offline-installation).

 ## Environment requirements